celikkoseoglu/celikk-personal-website-nextjs/_posts/appleWatch.md

 ---
+title:
-seoTitle: "CK - What is an Apple Watch useful for?"
+  page: "CK - What is an Apple Watch useful for?"
+  post: "What is an Apple Watch useful for?"
 description: "For years, I resisted to pay fashion accessory prices for a tech gadget.
 Now that Apple removed the fashion tax, let's give it a try."
 date: "2020-05-11T00:00:00.000Z"
 cover: